UNION ARENA: Every Evangelion Deck, Ranked

 While Kaworu and Shinji won’t be the strongest Evangelion deck of them all, it’s an interesting one that should fill the void in the hearts of players who really love these late game high reward decks.

 Meanwhile, Purple WILLE benefits from some pretty insane BP reducing effects that give previous decks focused on that strategy more than a run for their money.
-You’re essentially looking to reduce the BP of your opponent’s characters to be in range of removal via your five-cost Mari Raid Evangelion while keeping other reduced BP characters around to grant your four-cost Asuka Raid Evangelion Double Attack.
+You’re essentially looking to reduce the BP of your opponent’s characters to be in range of removal via your five-cost Mari Raid Evangelion while keeping other reduced BP characters around to grant your four-cost Asuka Raid Evangelion Double Attack plus a once per turn third attack.
 Play your cards right and you can even prevent your opponent from being able to block Asuka’s Evangelion, presenting a pretty dangerous threat to your opponent especially later in the game.

-While losing the one-cost included in the Japanese set does hurt this deck a little in terms of speed and consistency, it’s still a more-than-solid deck that can easily compete into the UNION ARENA meta, even if it won’t be nearly as dominant as the other Purple deck on this list.
+While losing the one-cost included in the Japanese set does hurt this deck a little in terms of speed and consistency, it’s still a more-than-solid deck that can easily compete into the UNION ARENA meta.
+With many high profile placements, Purple Wille is easily a contender for a top tier deck – if not necessarily in the S-Tier.

 Oh boy – another insane red deck.
 Only this one really is pretty crazy and unlike anything we’ve seen in the game before.
 And it really is all thanks to the biggest card in this deck – the powerful seven-cost Evangelion Raid character.